branc116/Quadrotor/README.md

 * Push all the .lua files to your esp
 * fly

-My didn't work becouse I connected my motors to 7.2v and one of the motors burned...
+My didn't work because I connected my motors to 7.2v and one of the motors burned...

 But I think software is more or less stable.